Skip to main content

 Moderation

-These moderation tools work together to ensure the quality of UGC submitted for your game remains high.
+These moderation tools work together to ensure a high quality bar for the UGC utilized in your game.

 mod.io moderation

-Every UGC submitted to mod.io is first passed through our automated moderation.
+Every UGC submitted to mod.io is first passed through our Automated Scanning moderation.
 This consists of mod.io validation rules as well as platform validation rules.
 Depending on the validation rule applied, UGC may either be passed, censored, rejected or flagged for manual review.

 mod.io validation rules involve: